yetu/ansible-smartstack/README.md

 	synapse_install         : True

-You also have to give the list of your services that you want it to be available, for instance if you would like to
+You also have to give the list of services that you want to make available, for instance if you would like to announce the postgres service

-	selected_services       : [ "postgresql" ]
+	nerve_selected_services       : [ "postgresql" ]

+You also have to give the list of services that you want to connect to / use, for instance if you would like to connect to a memcache service running on another server:

+	synapse_selected_services       : [ "memcache" ]

 You also need to define the services that you need, an example how services can be defined can be found at